Become a sponsor of Eyes On Success and:

 - If you would like to discuss becoming a sponsor of Eyes On Success to promote your organization or services, please send an e-mail to

 - We will work with you to design a sponsorship plan for “on air” audio promotional messages that will meet your promotional goals and reflect your interest in fostering this effort.
-Note: “on air” promotional messages must be consistent with the
+Note: Since the show is aired over many public broadcasting services, “on air” promotional messages must be consistent with the

 - Rates for airing promotional items on Eyes On Success vary according to the duration of the campaign.
 Quotes are available upon request.